MicrosoftDocs/power-pages-docs/power-pages-docs/difference-portals.md

 :::image type="content" source="media/overview/power-pages-platform.png" alt-text="A website built using Power Pages.":::

-The following new features currently are currently in preview to allow customers to try and provide feedback:
+The following new features are currently in preview to allow customers to try and provide feedback:

 - [New design studio with productivity workspaces](getting-started/use-design-studio.md)
 - [Improved trial and site creation experience](getting-started/trial-signup.md)